 Niagara Falls and its energy attract me.
 Standing at an easel outdoors to capture a scene is my idea of Heaven on Earth.
 The upper and lower rivers, Three Sisters Islands and the Falls provide constant change and inspiration in all seasons.
+Although many of the paintings here are no longer available, they represent the variety of new Niagara Falls and area paintings that are still available.

 Thinking on Curves